quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs to be observed in order to understand whether the connection ID is present and what length it has.
-However, connection IDs may be renegotiated during after the handshake, and this renegotiation is not visible to the path.
+However, connection IDs may be renegotiated after the handshake, and this renegotiation is not visible to the path.
 Using the connection ID as a flow key field for stateful treatment of flows may therefore cause undetectable and unrecoverable loss